 I’ve ranked each flooring type based on my overall experiences as a flooring specialist for over 19 years.

 So here’s what I’d like you to do….

 After I walk you through each type of flooring, apply this information to your dog.
 That way, you will know which floor is right for you.

 The 3 Crucial Factors

-They are heavier, they pee bigger (although I have seen small sized dogs that are freaks and pee like fire hydrants), they shed more, their nails are bigger, they slobber more and if they get sick, then they could literally puke the size of a small dog out.
+They are heavier, pee more (although I have seen small dogs that pee like freak fire hydrants), shed more, their nails are bigger, drool more, and get sick, then they could literally puke the size of a small dog out.

 This is just basic common sense.

 Don’t live like a star from the series Hoarders.